Cared for children and care leavers

 The child or young person and the independent visitor will usually meet up for at least two hours a fortnight.
 Activities that children and young people take part in with their independent visitors include:

-This alongside the Corporate Parenting Strategy set out the principles by which agencies and services within Cheshire East will ensure that the Cared for Children are supported and that progress can be measured to ensure that we are all working as hard as possible to ensure that our cared for children feel supported, encouraged and aspirational.
+Alongside our Cared for Children and Care Leavers Strategy 2022 - 2026 (PDF, 995KB), the sufficiency strategy sets out the principles by which agencies and services within Cheshire East will ensure that cared for children are supported.
+It will also measure progress to ensure that we are doing everything possible to ensure that our cared for children feel supported, encouraged and aspirational.